-Fender Bender Accident Lawyer Adam Williams Explains Dangers of Minor Crashes
+Fender Bender Accident Lawyer Zachary D. Clayton Explains Dangers of Minor Crashes

 Almost anyone who drives for a long enough period of time will eventually become involved in a fender bender, as car accidents are so common.
 A fender bender is a name given to supposedly minor motor vehicle collisions when minimal damage occurs to the vehicles involved in the crash.
 However, fender benders can be far more serious than most people realize, and the consequences of these accidents can be grave for those who are involved.